SharkyBlue/Mapify/README.md

 # Mapify

-# Map application
+ Map application
-# you can plot in small workouts on th emap
+ you can plot in small workouts on the map